Parborlasia corrugata

-Parborlasia corrugatus is a proboscis worm in the family Cerebratulidae.
+Parborlasia corrugata is a proboscis worm in the family Lineidae.
+It was formerly placed in family Cerebratulidae.
 This species of proboscis or ribbon worm can grow to 2 m in length, and lives in marine environments down to 3590 m.
-This scavenger and predator is widely distributed in cold southern oceans.
+This scavenger and predator is widely distributed in the cold Southern Ocean.

 Description

-Parborlasia corrugatus is smooth and flat.
+Parborlasia corrugata is smooth and flat.
 Adults measure 1–2 m, with a diameter of approximately 2 cm.
 Specimens can weigh up to 140 g.
 Their colouration is variable, ranging from cream through various tones of black.
 This worm has a wedge-shaped head containing a cavity filled with fluid.
 It uses this to fire an adhesive, barbed proboscis as a means of defense, and to capture prey.
 This organ has adhesive secretion to aid in securing its meal.

 Although this creature does not have a dedicated respiratory system, Parborlasia corrugata is able to obtain oxygen by absorbing it through its skin.
 An animal of its size would typically find it difficult to receive enough oxygen this way, but this worm has a low metabolic rate, and also enjoys the advantage of its environment, which is cold, oxygen-rich Antarctic waters.
 When Parborlasia corrugata experiences lower levels of oxygen in the water, it flattens and elongates its body to aid in the uptake of oxygen by increasing its skin area.
 This manoeuvre also reduces the distance that the oxygen must travel to diffuse into its body.

 Potential predators avoid this species as it has a chemical defense: acidic mucus with a pH 3.5.